impulse-ml/impulse-ml-recommender-php-documentation/7_examples_of_training.md

-# impulse-ml-recommender-php-documentation

-### 7. Examples of training
+# 7. Examples of training

 According to our data table from lecture 2_problem_motivation.md consider the following learning parameters for this dataset: